tarjaneed/spendwise/README.md

 You can follow a similar approach for creating components, styles, and using them in your app.

+## Creating Firebase Collection

+To store expense data, Spendwise uses Firebase Firestore, a NoSQL cloud database.
+Follow these steps to create a Firebase collection for your expenses:

+1. **Go to Firebase Console**: Open the [Firebase Console](https://console.firebase.google.com/) in your web browser.

+2. **Select Your Project**: If you haven't created a project for Spendwise yet, create one.
+Otherwise, select your existing Spendwise project.

+3. **Go to Firestore Database**: In the Firebase Console, navigate to the "Firestore Database" section.

+4. **Create a Collection**: Click on the "Start collection" button to create a new collection.

+5. **Set Collection ID**: Enter a name for your collection, for example, "expenses," in the "Collection ID" field.

+6. **Set Document ID**: You can either allow Firestore to auto-generate a document ID or specify your own.
+Each document in the "expenses" collection will represent a single expense entry.

+7. **Add Fields**: For each expense entry, you may want to include fields such as `amount`, `category`, `description`, `date`, etc. Click on "Add field" for each field you want to include and set its type.

+8. **Set Security Rules**: In the Firebase Console, go to the "Firestore Database" > "Rules" tab.
+Make sure your security rules are appropriately configured to control access to your data.

+9. **Save Changes**: Once you have set up your collection and defined the necessary fields, click on "Create" to save your changes.

 ## Support

 If you encounter any issues or have questions, please don't hesitate to [create an issue](https://github.com/your-username/spendwise/issues).
 We're here to help!